Smithfield (Qld)

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport accessibility is rated good with residents typically located 397 meters from the nearest stop.
-Service frequency averages 223 trips per day across all routes, equating to approximately 71 weekly trips per individual stop.
+Daily service frequency averages 223 trips across all routes, translating to roughly 71 weekly trips per individual stop.

 Frequently Asked Questions - Transport